EmilHeilbo/jobsearch-overview/README.md

 1. Ensure `prisma/seed.ts` exists and is configured correctly.

-2. `bunx prisma db push` – This generates an empty database with the defined schema
+2. `bun prisma db push` – This generates an empty database with the defined schema

 3. `bun prisma db seed` – This applies the seed data to your database